 Boarding Council meetings are held to provide students with information and to discuss any ideas or concerns which they may have.
 Here, representatives from each Boarding House are given the opportunity to meet a member or members of the Senior Management Team to discuss issues that concern them.

-If you feel that a matter has not ben dealt with to your satisfaction, you may make a formal complaint.
-Please click here to view the relevant policy or contact the School Office
+If you feel that a matter has not been dealt with to your satisfaction, you may make a formal complaint.
+Please click here to view the relevant policy or contact the school office.

 Students joining the Sixth Form are offered a structured two week programme of induction when guidance on subject choices, exercises in team building and leadership and general familiarisation will take place.
 During their time in the Sixth Form all students will be offered excellent support and guidance at many levels, not least with university/course applications, career guidance, interview technique, and understanding personal finance with qualified speakers coming into the school on a regular basis.